zachoriel/ApplicationLauncher/README.md

 # AppLauncher

-A lightweight C# WPF form for managing software applications which deal with regular updates.
+A self-contained C# WPF form for managing software applications which deal with regular updates.

 **COMPLETED FEATURES:**